thirdgen88/ignition-docker/docs/README.md

 The `tag` would be replaced with the version, so your resultant image name might be something like `kcollins/ignition:7.9.7-edge`.

+## Restore an existing gateway backup on container startup
+You can now use this image to restore a gateway backup on first-start of the container.
+Bind-mount the gateway backup to `/restore.gwbk` and the image will take care of the rest:

+    $ docker run -p 8088:8088 --name my-ignition -v /path/to/gateway.gwbk:/restore.gwbk -d kcollins/ignition:tag

+Specify the full path to your gateway backup file in the `-v` bind-mount argument.
+The container will start up, restore the backup, and then restart.

 ## Connect to your Ignition instance
 This image exposes the standard gateway ports (`8088`, `8043`), so if you utilize the `run` sequence above, you'll be able to connect to your instance against your host computer's port `8088`.
 If you wish to utilize the SSL connection, simply publish `8043` as well.